AP-State-Skill-Development-Corporation/APSSDC-Registration/Spoc Registration.md

-# SPOC Registraion to the New Portal
+# SPOC Registration to the New Portal
 ## Step 1
 open browser and visit **https://www.apssdc.in/home/** you will navigate a page as shown below.